The Segall Bryant & Hamill Colorado Tax Free Fund

 Experienced Investment Manager – Experienced Portfolio Management Team

-The Fund’s investment manager, Segall Bryant & Hamill, brings over 25 years of experience to the Segall Bryant & Hamill Colorado Tax Free Fund.
+The Fund’s investment manager, Segall Bryant & Hamill, brings decades of experience to the Segall Bryant & Hamill Colorado Tax Free Fund.
 The firm’s experience managing fixed income assets for large institutional clients, its consistently applied investment process, and its extensive investment expertise in Colorado municipal securities all contribute to assembling a portfolio of low-risk, double tax-exempt bonds.
-The Fund’s portfolio managers, Kenneth Harris, CFA, and Nicholas Foley have a combined over 40 years of municipal bond investing expertise.
-They are backed by the expertise of SBH’s entire Fixed Income team.
+The Fund’s portfolio managers, Nicholas Foley and Kenneth Harris, CFA, have over four decades of combined municipal bond investing expertise.
+They are backed by SBH’s entire Fixed Income team.

 Interest Rate Risk: A principal risk of investing in the Fund is that the value of a fixed income portfolio will generally decrease when interest rates rise, which means the Fund’s net asset value (“NAV”) will likewise decrease.